AadarshM07/CineScope/README.md

 3. Create a table to hold movie data.
 4. Import the provided `movies.csv` file into the MySQL table.

-   You can use:
-   - MySQL Workbench
-   - MySQL CLI with:
-     ```sql
-     LOAD DATA INFILE 'path/to/movies.csv'
-     INTO TABLE movies
-     FIELDS TERMINATED BY ','
-     ENCLOSED BY '"'
-     LINES TERMINATED BY '\n'
-     IGNORE 1 ROWS;
-     ```

 ---

 ### 🧠 Step 2: Understand the UI Flow